Cardiac surgery: Heart transplant

-Coronary Artery Bypass Grafting (CABG)
+Coronary artery bypass grafting

-Coronary artery bypass grafting, also called revascularization, is a common surgical procedure to create an alternative path to deliver blood supply to the heart and body, with the goal of preventing clot formation.
+Coronary artery bypass grafting (CABG), also called revascularization, is a common surgical procedure to create an alternative path to deliver blood supply to the heart and body, with the goal of preventing clot formation.
 This can be done in many ways, and the arteries used can be taken from several areas of the body.
 Arteries are typically harvested from the chest, arm, or wrist and then attached to a portion of the coronary artery, relieving pressure and limiting clotting factors in that area of the heart.

 The procedure is typically performed because of coronary artery disease (CAD), in which a plaque-like substance builds up in the coronary artery, the main pathway carrying oxygen-rich blood to the heart.
 This can cause a blockage and/or a rupture, which can lead to a heart attack.

 Minimally invasive surgery

 As an alternative to open-heart surgery, which involves a five- to eight-inch incision in the chest wall, a surgeon may perform an endoscopic procedure by making very small incisions through which a camera and specialized tools are inserted.
+Recently, minimally invasive coronary artery bypass grafting demonstrated excellent outcomes and appears to be a safe method in well-selected patients with multivessel coronary artery disease.

 In robot-assisted heart surgery, a machine controlled by a cardiac surgeon is used to perform a procedure.
 The main advantage to this is the size of the incision required: three small port holes instead of an incision big enough for the surgeon's hands.
 The use of robotics in heart surgery continues to be evaluated, but early research has shown it to be a safe alternative to traditional techniques.

 Post-surgical procedures

 As with any surgical procedure, cardiac surgery requires postoperative precautions to avoid complications.
 Incision care is needed to avoid infection and minimize scarring.
 Swelling and loss of appetite are common.

 Recovery from open-heart surgery begins with about 48 hours in an intensive care unit, where heart rate, blood pressure, and oxygen levels are closely monitored.
 Chest tubes are inserted to drain blood around the heart and lungs.
+Postoperative pain control after cardiac surgery may involve chest-area nerve blocks for small, short-term reductions in pain or opioid use.

 After discharge from the hospital, compression socks may be recommended in order to regulate blood flow.